SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralGeneticModulationMutation.md

 Whole segments of genome exchange abruptly as two flu viruses infect the same cell to create a new strand.
 There are two mechnisms by which happens — ( #ASK ) the **crossing-over mechnism** and **genome segment reassortment**

 ### Crossing-over
-Self-mixing of ozaki fragments during v
+Self-mixing of ozaki fragments during viral recombination in the [[KBhBIO101DNAReplication]] process cause sudden mutations.

 ### genome segment reassortment
 (I think that's where two viruses coinfect the same cell, causing cross-talk in swapping segments)